“I want to quit ministry.”

 My resignation letter was written.

-It was skillfully crafted and I was ready to show it to Dianne and tell her my well founded reasons for wanting to quit ministry.
+It was skillfully crafted and I was ready to show it to Di and tell her my well-founded reasons for wanting to quit ministry.

 Dianne told me that she wasn’t going anywhere and that there had to be another way.